espanato/InsultDetector_YoutubeCleaner/README.md

 ## How does it work.

-► Write your Youtube API KEY in credentials.py file in the src folder.
+► Write your Youtube API key in credentials.py file in the src folder.
 ► Run the main.py file in the src folder.
 ► The search for videos can be done by URL (url) or by video ID (video).

 ## Applications

 This project is aimed at the general public as well as professionals, for example:
 ► For simple Youtube users, for informational purposes
 ► For Youtubers, to get to know their community better
 ► For companies willing to realize a partnership with a Youtuber